isc-projects/stork/doc/usage.rst

 and `Host Reservations in DHCPv6 <https://kea.readthedocs.io/en/latest/arm/dhcp6-srv.html#host-reservations-in-dhcpv6>`_
 for more details regarding allowed DHCP identifiers and their formats.

-Further in the form, the user can specify the actual reservations.
+Further in the form, you can specify the actual reservations.
 It is possible to specify at most one IPv4 address.
 In the case of the DHCPv6 servers, it is possible to specify multiple IPv6 addresses and delegated prefixes.

-``Hostname`` is currently the only supported non-IP reservation type besides DHCP options.
+It is possible to associate one or more client classes with a host.
+Kea servers assign these classes to the DHCP packets received from the client having the host reservation.
+Client classes are typically defined in the Kea configurations but not necessarily.
+For example, built-in classes like ``DROP`` have no explicit definitions in the configuration files.
+You can click the ``List`` button to select client classes from the list of classes explicitly defined in the configurations of the monitored Kea servers.
+Select the desired class names and click ``Insert``.
+If the desired class name is not on the list, you can type the class name directly in the input box and press enter.
+Click on the cross icon next to the class name to delete it from the host reservation.

 DHCP options can be added to the host reservation by clicking the ``Add Option`` button.
 The list of the standard DHCP options is available via the dropdown.
-However, if the list is missing a desired option, the user can simply type the option code in the dropdown.
+However, if the list is missing a desired option, you can simply type the option code in the dropdown.
 The ``Always Send`` checkbox specifies whether the option should always be returned to a DHCP client assigned this host reservation, regardless of whether the client requests this option from the DHCP server.

-In the current Stork version, the user must explicitly select an option payload suitable for the option.
-Thus, they must be familiar with the DHCP option formats and select appropriate option fields in the right order using the ``Add <field-type>`` button below the option code.
+In the current Stork version, you must explicitly select an option payload suitable for the option.
+Thus, you must be familiar with the DHCP option formats and select appropriate option fields in the right order using the ``Add <field-type>`` button below the option code.
 For example, the ``(5) Name Server`` option can comprise one or more IPv4 addresses.
-After selecting this option, the user should select an ``ipv4-address`` option field once or more and fill the option fields with the IP addresses.
+After selecting this option, you should select an ``ipv4-address`` option field once or more and fill the option fields with the IP addresses.